huqingyuan-9952/JD-VO/README.md

 This repo includes
 1. visual odometry system JD-VO;
-2. evaluation scripts for visual odometry;
+2. evaluation scripts for JD-VO;
 3. visualize JD-VO results;
 4. How to run JD-VO on self-collected dataset